samalkani/R-Programming/README.md

 A collection of R code and data sets.

-# Logistic and Multiple Linear Regression
+# Logistic and Linear Regression

 # Survival analysis.